NDN-Surya/Nova-Mart-Retail-Analysis/README.md

 The repository contains the following key components:

 - **`Data Analysis & Visualization.ipynb`**: Jupyter Notebook containing the data analysis process, including data cleaning, exploration, and visualization.
-- **`Analysis Presentation.pdf`**: A presentation slides  summarizing the key findings and insights from the analysis. ( DATA STORYTELLING INSPIRED FROM Storytelling with Data: A Data Visualization Guide for Business Professionals BOOK BY COLE  NUSSBAUME KNAFLIC
+- **`Analysis Presentation.pdf`**: A set of presentation slides summarizing the key findings and insights from the analysis.
+  - **Data Storytelling Approach**: Inspired by *"Storytelling with Data: A Data Visualization Guide for Business Professionals"* by Cole Nussbaumer Knaflic, this presentation employs clear and effective visuals to convey insights.

 ---

 ## Tools and Libraries

 - **Python**: Core programming language for analysis.
-- **Pandas**: Data manipulation and analysis.
+- **Pandas & NumPy**: Data manipulation and analysis.
 - **Matplotlib & Seaborn**: Data visualization.
 - **Jupyter Notebook**: Interactive environment for exploratory analysis.

+---

+## Further Information

+To delve deeper into the analysis and results, refer to the files in the repository:

 ---